themand/OLD-YubiKey-GPG-SSH-Guide/README.md

 ## Verify YubiKey

 Use Yubico's [Verify YubiKey](https://www.yubico.com/genuine/) to confirm that you have a genuine YubiKey.

+## Reset and erase YubiKey GPG

+If for some reason (e.g. locked PIN) you'd like to erase YubiKey GPG application and restore it to a factory state, [follow this instruction](https://support.yubico.com/support/solutions/articles/15000006421-resetting-the-openpgp-applet-on-the-yubikey).
+Warning: this will delete your private keys stored on the YubiKey.

 ## Create keys and setup YubiKey